iurii2002/based_claimer/README.md

 # $Based claimer

-Script to claim $based tokens
+Script to claim $based tokens. <br />
 It will shuffle accounts and sleep randomly between them.
-You may change the min/max sleeping time in config file
+You may change the min/max sleeping time in config file (config.py)

 ## How to start?
 - Install Python